 Secondly, Americans are successors of English legal system, where the key point is habeas corpus.
 It means that in order to deliver a person to the court for accusation the special order which allows such actions, should be issued.

 Thirdly, many members of Philadelphia Convent did not pay proper attention to the main freedoms and rights during the making a Constitution.
-Here is an article about one of them, Benjamin Franklin: http://livecustomwriting.com/blog/benjamin-franklin-essay-man-from-100-dollar-bill.
+Here is an article about one of them, Benjamin Franklin: https://livecustomwriting.com/blog/benjamin-franklin-essay-man-from-100-dollar-bill.
 They thought that the written consolidation of basic rights and liberties was excessive, as the democratic state had already implied the full specter of such liberties and rights.

 The main goal James Madison strived for was giving an American nation confidence that people lived in the democratic state, which cared about them.
 After issuing this addition the tough and long process of discussion of the final form of amendments started.
 This project got into the trap of bureaucracy: if the Chamber of Representatives passed the amendments with some senseless changes, the Senate ordered to rewrite them.
 For example, the Senate refused Madison’s proposal about canceling the compulsory draft due to religion causes.